 Based in Scotland and established in 2021 by Paddy Burns and Chris van der Kuyl, Chroma Ventures is the investment arm of 4J Studios, an award-winning video games developer best known for developing Minecraft for various games consoles.
-4J Studios and Chroma Ventures support a number of causes across Scotland that encourage skills development in education, health and wellbeing, as well as in sports, from grassroots upwards.
+4J Studios and Chroma Ventures support several causes that encourage skills development in education, health and wellbeing, and sports from grassroots upwards.

 J.P.
 Morgan is a global leader in financial services, offering solutions to corporations, governments and institutions in more than 100 countries.
 The Firm and its Foundation give approximately US$200 million annually to non-profit organisations around the world.
-They also lead volunteer activities for employees in local communities, including those that stem from access to capital, economies of scale, global reach and expertise.
+They also lead volunteer activities for employees in local communities.

 Skills Development Scotland (SDS) is Scotland’s national skills body.
 They contribute to Scotland’s sustainable economic growth by supporting people and businesses to develop and apply their skills.
 They work with their partners to provide services that deliver the very best outcomes for Scotland’s people, businesses, and the economy.